100 Reasons for Cloudy Swimming Pool Water!

 - Added chlorine to PHMB (Baquacil, Softswim, et. al.) pool.

-- Added incompatible stain control agent to PHMB pool.
+- Added incompatible stain control agent to PHMB-treated (Baquacil) swimming

-- 'Topped off' PHMB pool with fill water containing chlorine, copper or iron.
+- 'Topped off' PHMB treated swimming pool with fill water containing chlorine, copper or iron.

-- Filter all gummed up for other reasons.
+- Swimming pool filter all gummed up for other reasons.

 - Filter solidified with calcium or other minerals.